 - Mailed to arrive just in time for Christmas

-- Several letters styles available to suit any occasion.
+- Several letters styles are available to suit any occasion.
 Most letter styles are available in several different formats so multiple children at the same address each receive a different letter.

 You can request letters for numerous occasions not only for Christmas.
 There are a few example letters provided on the website like anniversary, birthday and much more.
 However, the best one is the letter to non-believers.